terrenceshi/portfolio_3d/README.md

  - Add lights from cars (hard as fuck, may need to download a new package for this one)
  - Experiment with different options for Art Background (optional)
  - Look into post effects and see what can be done (mostly editing stuff like hue saturation, brightness / contrast)
+ - look up use of chromatic abberation for fun

 Art
  - Should have boxes pop up on scroll (any page that requires scrolling should)